Efficient Use of Space

-“We were particularly pleased with this installation,” said Efrem Brynin, Style’s Skyfold Product Manager, “because the school lost no space at all in its main hall and we also devised a mechanism whereby the wall was linked to the fire alarm.
+“We were particularly pleased with this installation,” said Efrem Brynin, Style’s Skyfold Product Manager, “because the school lost no space at all in its main hall and we also devised a mechanism whereby the wall was linked to the fire alarm."

-“Measuring 15 metres by 4 metres this is quite a large structure, but we introduced a mechanism that if the fire alarm goes off it automatically activates the wall to be raised.This is without any human intervention, enabling the children and staff to leave the building safely and with ease."
+“Measuring 15 metres by 4 metres this is quite a large structure, but we introduced a mechanism where if the fire alarm goes off it automatically activates the wall to be raised.This is done without any human intervention, enabling the children and staff to leave the building safely and with ease."